 Why Questions Are Useful

-Objective-based management was born because of the effectiveness that questions provide.
-A management process called Objectives and Key Results, or OKRs, was created in the 1970s by a man called Andy Grove, who worked at Intel.
-This was done in response to three questions that he had: Where do I want to go?
+Questions are the basis of the OKR process.
+In Grove’s case, he created the process in response to three questions that he had: Where do I want to go?
 Am I making progress?
 And how will I know if I’m making progress?

 - The company first designates two to five objectives for the year and each quarter.